ryan-cho-i/cephalometric/README.md

 ### 0. Description of this project

 1) This project is to do Semantic Segmentation for Cephalometric Radiograph.
+> To find the position of 'Cranial Fossa', 'Symphysis', 'Nasal Bone', 'Maxilla', 'Pterygomaxillary Fissure', and 'Orbit''Mandible'

 ### 1. Part 1.
 Download the data